teeaychem/clingo-ts-mode/README.md

 # Notes

-built with the help of Mickey Ptersen's guide to writing a tree-sitter major mode https://www.masteringemacs.org/article/lets-write-a-treesitter-major-mode
+built with the help of Mickey Petersen's guide to writing a tree-sitter major mode https://www.masteringemacs.org/article/lets-write-a-treesitter-major-mode

 parts inspired by pasp-mode https://github.com/santifa/pasp-mode